Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 TIGHT END

-Jacob Hollister had another decent game – 44 yards on six receptions — on a day when Luke Willson sat out his second straight game with a hamstring injury.
+Jacob Hollister had another decent game – 44 yards on six receptions – on a day Luke Willson sat out a second consecutive game because of a hamstring injury.
 The hope is Willson will be back next week.

 Grade: B